 Cyprus is claiming a stake in the international film industry by providing the right incentives to maximise its untapped potential as a competitive and versatile filming location.

 Cyprus has long been on the radar of the international film community, but truly caught its attention with the official launch of its long-awaited incentive framework in 2018, establishing itself as a new Mediterranean film location branded ‘Olivewood’.
 In addition to attracting its first few Hollywood feature films to be shot on the island under the new scheme, Cyprus also hosts a solid local industry with international expertise to support the growth of this sector.
 Films shot and produced in Cyprus have been screened at the Cannes and Venice Film Festivals, and have won awards and acclaim at the Tribeca, Quebec and Palm Springs Film Festivals over the last few years.
-A good example of this is the Cypriot film Smuggling Hendrix, which received the Best International Narrative Feature at Tribeca Film Festival in 2018.

 In 2021, Cyprus participated in the prestigious Cannes Film Festival with its traditional stand at the South East Europe pavilion in the International Village, and the country’s film industry was pitched to major stakeholders with a double showing of two Cypriot productions with Hollywood stars – the action-packed SOS Survive and Sacrifice featuring William Baldwin and horror film The Ghosts of Monday starring Julian Sands.
 Also the first Hollywood movie to be entirely shot in Cyprus under the incentive scheme, Jiu Jitsu starring Nicolas Cage, has done well and has been selected for distribution by Paramount Home Entertainment.